Goat vs Lamb and mutton - Health impact and Nutrition Comparison

 Goat meat is cheaper by around 2 dollars.

-According to the recommendations by USDA Food Safety and Inspection Services, cooking temperatures for both meats are the same.
-For ground lamb or goat meat, as well as mixtures such as meat loaf, the safest minimum internal temperature is 145°F (63°C), preferably measured by a food thermometer before removing the meat from the heat source.
-To cook all lamb or goat meat chops, steaks and roasts, the minimum internal temperature has to be 160°F (71°C) (9, 10).
+According to the recommendations by USDA Food Safety and Inspection Services, cooking temperatures for both types of meat are the same.
+For ground lamb or goat meat, as well as mixtures such as meatloaf, the safest minimum internal temperature is 145°F (63°C), preferably measured by a food thermometer before removing the meat from the heat source.
+To cook all lamb or goat meat chops, steaks and roasts, the minimum internal temperature must be 160°F (71°C) (8, 9).

 Usage over the world

-The estimated world livestock numbers of sheep and goats have increased by over 20% in the years of 1990 to 2012 (11).
+The estimated world livestock numbers of sheep and goats have increased by over 20% from 1990 to 2012 (10).

-The main exporters of sheep and lamb production in the world are New Zealand and Australia, with over 200 thousand tonnes a year.
-The United Kingdom is next in line with less than 50 thousand tonnes of sheep and goat products per year (13).
+The leading exporters of sheep and lamb production globally are New Zealand and Australia, with over 200 thousand tonnes a year.
+The United Kingdom is next in line with less than 50 thousand tonnes of sheep and goat products per year (12).

-In recent years the consumption of lamb, mutton and goat meat has been growing in China, South Korea and decreasing in Spain and Denmark (14)
+In recent years the consumption of lamb, mutton, and goat meat has been growing in China, South Korea and decreasing in Spain and Denmark (13)

 Comparison summary table